 In the early days, I researched and published these names alone and at considerable risk, but now I’m lucky to work with a team of volunteers who make sure every name and address is up-to-date.
-(By the way, you can see the entire list of customer service executives here.)

 And that brings me to today’s cautionary tale about customer service, which may inform your next buying decision.